silDavid/Personal-portfolio/README.md

 My personal-portfolio

 This repository is for my Personal-portfolio website.
-It uses HTML, CSS, Bootstrap 4 and it is mobile responsive.
+It uses HTML, CSS, Bootstrap 4.

+It is mobile responsive and it uses basic HTML functionality and CSS animations.

 Will update frequently.